-The current setup (shown right, and seen on many stories regularly on the instagram page) can only house up to 26 recovering adult foxes and 4 newborn orphaned litters at any one time, or 54 young recovering cubs only or a combination between the two.
+The current setup (some of which shown right, and seen on many stories regularly on the instagram page) can only house up to 26 recovering adult foxes and 4 newborn orphaned litters at any one time, or 54 young recovering cubs only or a combination between the two.
 It is nowhere near big enough for the additional demand of foxes needing help and patients are having to be turned away.

 The clinic currently only has:

-Shor-Line and Burtons Veterinary Stainless Steel medical recovery kennels
+Shor-Line and Ken Kage/Burtons Veterinary Stainless Steel medical recovery kennels

 Plaztek Polypropylene Veterinary Recovery Kennels,